moorepants/learn-multibody-dynamics/sympy.rst

 After completing this chapter readers will be able to:

 - Write mathematical expressions with symbols and functions using SymPy.
+- Print different forms of expressions and equations with SymPy.
 - Differentiate mathematical expressions using SymPy.
 - Evaluate mathematical expressions using SymPy.
+- Create matrices and do linear algebra using SymPy.
 - Solve a linear system of equations with SymPy.
+- Simplify mathematical expressions with SymPy.

 Introduction
 ============